AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Peggy and her husband Gert own and operate Woodstar Farm, a 50-cow dairy operation in Murillo, Ontario.
-She is actively involved in promoting the importance of Thunder Bay agriculture and local food to politicians, municipalities, students and other community groups.
+Peggy and her husband Gert own and operate Woodstar Farm, a 70-cow dairy operation located in Murillo.
+She enjoys promoting the importance of agriculture and local food to provincial politicians, municipalities, students and other community groups.